Understanding the Transition From Perimenopause Into Menopause

 You've probably heard this phase referred to as ‘menopause'.
 But that's not the whole story.
 Menopause effectively is a moment in time when you've officially had your last period, leading you into post-menopause.

 So what is the phase leading up to this moment, with up to 34 symptoms (and counting!) that you could experience and lasting up to ten years?
-That’s called perimenopause.
+That's called .

 What happens to your body at perimenopause?

 During this time, your periods can be erratic and irregular—heavier, lighter, shorter, longer or more painful.
 You may ovulate once or twice a month, and some months, you may not ovulate at all.
+Changes in the menstrual cycle and menstrual history are important indicators of perimenopause.
 This may go on for a short time or for many years.

 Culminating in the fluctuations and declining levels of estrogen and progesterone comes with its waves and stages of different and sometimes unpleasant symptoms, including hot flushes, brain fog, headaches and fatigue.
 These symptoms tend to come in waves and occur when your estrogen levels drop.

 There are 34 recognised symptoms of perimenopause and menopause, but with estrogen receptors all over your body, there are plenty more symptoms that can arise.
 You may feel or have felt just a handful of these, but some women will experience many, and it can be a challenging time.
+Perimenopause symptoms encompass a wide range of physical and emotional changes that women may experience during this transition.
 Some of the more common symptoms include:

 It’s important to note that no two women will experience perimenopause in the same way.
 You may also feel different symptoms at different stages and in varying severity.
 Please know this is normal and all part of your experience.

-How do I know when I’ll move from perimenopause into menopause?
+How do I know when I'll move from perimenopause into the menopausal transition?

-The transition into menopause most often begins around our mid-40's and lasts, on average, 5-7 years, but can be as long as 10 years.
-Menopause can also occur if you’ve experienced life-changing health events like radiation treatment, chemotherapy, or surgergical removal of the uterus or ovaries, which can leave you experiencing menopause symptoms almost immediately.
+The transition into menopause most often begins around our mid-40’s and lasts, on average, 5-7 years, but can be as long as 10 years.
+Menopause can also occur if you’ve experienced life-changing health events like radiation treatment, chemotherapy, or surgical removal of the uterus or ovaries, which can leave you experiencing menopause symptoms almost immediately.
+This type of sudden menopause can result from cancer treatment, such as chemotherapy, radiation, or surgery, leading to abrupt hormonal changes.

 You’ll know you’ve reached menopause and reached the end of your perimenopause one year after your last period.
 This is when you’ll officially be in the post-menopause phase—when your ovaries have stopped functioning, and you no longer produce enough hormones or have enough follicles (eggs) to release each month.